 - Agency workers without employment rights.

-The full rate is paid for 39 weeks at the lower of:
+The full rate of self-employed maternity pay is paid for 39 weeks at the lower of:

 - 90% of your average gross weekly earnings (before tax)

-Payments start 11 weeks before your baby’s due date, but you can’t claim until your 26th week of pregnancy.
+Payments start 11 weeks before your baby’s due date.
+However, you can’t claim until your 26th week of pregnancy.

-Your allowance is paid every 2 weeks or every 4 weeks in arrears and can be transferred directly into your bank account if you provide your bank details on your application form.
+Your allowance gets paid every 2 weeks or every 4 weeks in arrears.
+This can then be transferred directly into your bank account provided you provide your bank details on your application form.

 - Someone has been self-employed for less than 26 weeks;